SartorialGrunt0/Klipper-Wire-Configurator/README.md

 ## Introduction

-Klipper Wire Configurator is a web app that helps you inspect, create, and modify Klipper `printer.cfg` files in a visual wiring interface.
+Klipper Wire Configurator is a web app for inspecting, creating, and editing Klipper `printer.cfg` files in a visual wiring interface.

+The main README focuses on Raspberry Pi installation and development.
+Additional Moonraker details, platform-specific startup shortcuts, deployment notes, and validation commands are in `notes.md`.

 ## Prerequisites

+- Raspberry Pi OS or another Debian-based distro on a Raspberry Pi
 - Python 3.10+
-- Node.js 18+ and npm

-## Installing
+- Git and internet access for the initial install
+- A second device on the same network if you want to open the web UI remotely

+The Raspberry Pi installer handles Node.js setup and installs the systemd service.

-### Install on Raspberry Pi
+## Installing/Uninstalling on Raspberry Pi

+### Install

-On your Raspberry Pi (Raspberry Pi OS / Debian-based):
+On your Raspberry Pi:

 ```bash
 cd ~